jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 of the group will be those which have the highest priority.

-When  using the  `--config` option,  update-alternatives  will list  all of  the choices for the link group of which given name is the master alternative name.
+When  using the  `--config` option,  update-alternatives  will list  all of  the choices for the link group of which given name is the master name.
 The current choice is marked with a `*`.
 You will then be prompted for your choice regarding this link group.
 Depending on the choice made, the link group might no longer be in auto mode.